 Cue the Lord of the Rings theme music and follow in the footsteps of Frodo to the ever intimidating volcano of Mt.
 Doom.
 Despite logic trying to overrule you reminding you that Lord of the Rings a piece of fiction – and thus Mt.
 Doom a fictional place – seeing this perfectly shaped stratovolcano up close, it is impossible to not be starstruck.

 Are you a fellow hunter of songs of the Earth’s fiery origins?
-I’d love for you to submit your own additions to this bucket list of epic volcanoes to visit around the world below so I can add them to my 2017 adventures!
+I’d love for you to submit your own additions to this epic volcanoes bucket list!

 Elle is a world-wanderer, star-gazer, dog-lover and meteorologist in the making.
 When she’s not busy studying the Earth’s climate, she’s off experiencing it first hand all around the world.
 Over the past 3 years, Elle has traveled to 31 countries across Europe, Asia, Oceania and the United States and has no plans of stopping anytime soon.
 You can follow her colorful adventures on her Instagram, Facebook and at thisisyugen.com.